What to do before and on your day of Surgery

 In the ward, the nursing staff will admit you and prepare the surgical site.
 This is done using Betadine solution which is painted on the skin and contains Iodine.
 This area is then covered by a sterile green towel.
 If you have an allergy to Iodine please tell the nursing staff before they apply the Betadine.
 They will collect all valuables for safe keeping but we recommend you bring only the bare essentials.

 You will be seen before surgery by the Anaesthetist and your Surgeon will see you to say hello and complete your consent form if not already done.
-The surgical site must be marked by the surgeon.
+The surgical side is confirmed by the surgeon and will be marked by the skin prep antiseptic.
 All last minute questions can be answered at this time.

 From the ward you will be taken to the theatre receiving area and from there to the operating room.

-Think calm and positive thoughts and plan a favourite holiday destination to dream about, for when you drift off to sleep with anaesthetic.
+Think calm and positive thoughts and plan a favorite holiday destination to dream about, for when you drift off to sleep with anaesthetic.